 Create and sell your own art

-As an artist, you are the creator, producing original art and/or reproductions of originals and selling directly to your customers or indirectly through a gallery, retail partner, or agent.
+As an artist, you are the creator, producing original art, reproductions of originals, or digital artwork, and selling directly to your customers or indirectly through a gallery, retail partner, or agent.

-Maria runs her own online shop, where she sells art prints and merchandise, eliminating the middleman and keeping her costs low.
-But she also leans on relationships with experienced galleries for exhibiting and selling original artwork.
+Artist Maria Qamar runs her own online shop, where she sells art prints and merchandise, eliminating the middleman and keeping her costs low.
+But she also leans on relationships with experienced galleries to exhibit and sell original artwork.

-If you’re learning how to sell your art, note that galleries can expose your work to new audiences.
+If you’re learning how to sell paintings online, note that galleries can expose your work to new audiences.
 They may also have access to resources and professionals to help promote, exhibit, handle, and ship artwork.

 Curate the works of other artists

-There are several ways to work with artists to sell their art online—be it selling originals or prints to licensing works to be printed on merchandise or used in publication.
-“Most galleries offer an industry standard 50% consignment split for original art,” says Ken.
+There are several ways to work with artists to sell their art online—be it selling originals or prints, or licensing works to be printed on merchandise or used in publication.
+“Most galleries offer an industry standard 50% consignment split for original art,” says gallerist Ken Harmon.
 “The artist provides the artwork, we do our best to sell it.”

 Consider the following formats:

-- Original art such as paintings, drawings, illustrations (Note: you can sell both the original art as well as prints of the same work)
+- Original art: Paintings, drawings, illustrations (Note: you can sell both the original art as well as prints of the same work)

-- Digital downloads (desktop wallpaper, templates, print-at-home art, etc.)
+- Digital art or digital downloads: Desktop wallpaper, templates, print-at-home art, etc.

-- Custom art made to order from a customer request or commissioned by a business (Note: Generally, this art would be one of a kind and not sold again as a reproduction)
+- Custom art: Made to order from a customer request or commissioned by a business.

-- Licensing work to other brands or publications (great for illustrators and photographers)
+- Licensing: "Renting" work to other brands or publications (great for illustrators and photographers)

 Some mediums, like sculpture, are more difficult to reproduce or use for merchandise applications.
 But for those impossible to scan and print, there are still ways to generate additional income from a single design.
 For example, clay works may use the same mold to generate similar pieces, and 3D designs can be created over and over with a 3D printer.